On tour for the Baltic Sea

 Welcome to Searoom

-Searoom is a traveling exhibition about climate, environment and sustainability in the Baltic Sea Region.
+Searoom is a traveling exhibition about the Baltic Sea.

 The Baltic Sea is one of the world’s most polluted seas and the global climate is changing.
 The UN sets sustainability goals and the Paris Agreement is supposed to limit the rise in temperature – but what does all this mean at the grassroots level?
 What should we do?
 Should we change our lifestyle?
 What is being done from the municipalities?
 What changes generates the best effects and what is it that we do not have to do?
 We will find out!